WHAT ARE THE DIVISION 22 STANDARDS?

 RESOURCES FOR DISTRICTS

-The following resources have been developed by ODE to support districts in completing the 2021 Division 22 Assurances Process:
+The following resources have been developed by ODE to support districts in completing the 2022 Division 22 Standards Assurances Process.

 Please direct any questions regarding Division 22 and the Division 22 Assurances Process to